Home inspection checklist: What to expect on inspection day

 How long does a home inspection take?

-The duration of an inspection varies hugely, mostly depending on four factors:
+The duration of an inspection varies widely, mostly depending on four factors:

 - The helpfulness of the owner when preparing for the inspection